 - 1. n = 100,

 - 2. n = 400,

-- 3. n = 1600.
+- 3. n = 1600,

+- 4. n = 6400.

-For each of the 9 combinations above, 1000 pseudo data sets were drawn, and the various SiZer maps were calculated, and the numbers of red and blue pixels (ideally none, since there are no signals in any of these examples) was counted.
+For each of the 20 combinations above, 1000 pseudo data sets were drawn, and the various SiZer maps were calculated, and the numbers of red and blue pixels (ideally none, since there are no signals in any of these examples) was counted.

 One way to summarize these numbers is row-wise in the SiZer maps.
 In particular, for each setting, each sample, and each row, report the percentage of realizations of the data where there were some red or blue pixels in that row.
 Figure 5 shows these summaries.
-Notice that if no red or blue pixels are present in a particular row, the $\max{i=1,...,g} |T_i|$ for T_i 's corresponding to this row was less then the preset value of the cut-off C. In particular, if we set C using the row-wise approximation of Section 2 and the simulated proportion of red and blue pixels is equal the nominal value $\alpha = .05$ then we have some evidence that our approximation is working.
+Notice that if no red or blue pixels are present in a particular row, the $\max{i=1,\ldots,g} |T_i|$ for T_i 's corresponding to this row was less then the preset value of the cut-off C. In particular, if we set C using the row-wise approximation of Section 2 and the simulated proportion of red and blue pixels is equal to the nominal value $\alpha = .05$ then we have some evidence that our approximation is working.
 As seen in Figure 5 this is often the case.

 Instead of showing long tables of numbers, the main ideas are made more accessible by displaying the results with a parallel coordinate plot, see Inselberg (1985).
-Figure 5a summarizes performance for the Kernel Density Estimation setting, Figure 5b does the same for the Fixed Design Regression setting, and Figure 5c is for the Random Design Regression setting.
-The coordinates (points on the horizontal axes) represents rows of the SiZer map, and thus are quantified via $\log{10} h$ (only shown on the bottom panel, to avoid overplotting with the Figure titles), just as on the vertical axes of the SiZer maps.
+Figure 5a summarizes performance for the Kernel Density Estimation setting, Figure 5b does the same for the Fixed Design Regression Gaussian noise setting, Figure 5c is for the Uniform(0,1) Random Design Regression setting, Figure 5d is for the N(0,1) Random Design Regression setting and Figure 5e contains the Fixed Design Regression exponential noise setting.
+The coordinates (points on the horizontal axes) represent rows of the SiZer map, and thus are quantified via $\log{10} h$ (only shown on the bottom panel, to avoid overplotting with the Figure titles), just as on the vertical axes of the SiZer maps.
 The vertical axes are the percentage of rows (across the 1000 replications) that showed some significant structure (i.e. red or blue pixels).
 Each curve represents one setting (indicated by color as shown) and one sample size (indicated by line type as shown).
 The curves are piecewise linear, with nodes at each row of the map (i.e. each window width h).
 The heights at the nodes contain the useful information, and the connecting line segments simply make it easier to understand the relationships.